 7. Pack Light

 The less, the better.
 Travelling with luggages that are overweight are no fun.
 Pack light and just pack the necessities.
 You’ll be surprised how much easier it is when you just have one piece of manageable luggage to deal with it.
+Consider packing home-cooked food during your travel, it will help you save money during your journey and also avoid any unnecessary health issues.
+You can check this website to get easy recipes.

 8. Double Check With Your Bank Before Your Travel